Insurgency: Sandstorm: Gameplay

 Players can choose from eight classes with varying armaments: Rifleman, Breacher, Advisor, Demolitions, Marksman, Gunner, Observer, and Commander.
 Players have limited "supply points" (SP) to spend on weapons, attachments, and equipment, but must also manage their weight, which increases with the amount or type of weapons and equipment currently equipped; higher weight reduces the player's stamina and movement speed.
 Players can use SP to modify their weapons with a variety of attachments, such as weapon sights, laser sights, foregrips, bipods, muzzle attachments, and suppressors, with additional attachments available for specific weapons and classes, such as underbarrel explosive grenade launchers for Demolitions.
-Gas masks, night-vision goggles, rocket launchers, plastic explosives, and various types of grenades are available as equipment costing SP.
-Players may also change their armor and carrier, which affect their survivability and carried munitions respectively.
+Gas masks, night-vision goggles, plastic explosives, rocket launchers, and various types of grenades are available as equipment.
+Players may also change their body armor and carrier ("light", "heavy", or none), which affect their survivability and carried munitions respectively.

-Returning from Day of Infamy is the fire support system, which may be requested by a Commander if a friendly Observer is within 10 meters of them.
-Security can call for close air support, such as an A-10 strafe, or for an AH-64 Apache or UH-60 Black Hawk to fly over and attack visible enemies, though both of these helicopters can be shot down by enemy rocket launchers or anti-materiel rifles.
-Insurgents can call for an improvised drone strike, rocket artillery, an IED drone, or a chemical gas strike that kills anyone in its radius without a gas mask on.
-Both teams also have access to explosive and smoke artillery (mortars for Insurgents); Security fires few rounds with greater precision, while Insurgents fire more rounds with less precision.
+Returning from Day of Infamy is the fire support system, using which fire support may be requested by a Commander if a friendly Observer is within 10 meters of them.
+Security can call for close air support, such as an A-10 strafe, or for an AH-64 Apache or UH-60 Black Hawk to loiter and attack visible enemies, though these helicopters can be shot down by enemy rocket launchers or anti-materiel rifles.
+Insurgents can call for an improvised drone strike, rocket artillery, an IED suicide drone, or a chemical gas strike that kills anyone in its radius without a gas mask on.
+Both teams have access to explosive and smoke artillery (mortars for Insurgents); Security fires few rounds with greater precision, while Insurgents fire more rounds with less precision.